Bills to legalize online poker will be introduced in Congress

-LOS ANGELES (Reuters) - Legislation to allow online poker gambling in the United States will be introduced in Congress that would give casinos a larger market than the current few states which allow it, like New Jersey and Nevada.
+LOS ANGELES, May 31 (Reuters) - Legislation to allow online poker gambling in the United States will be introduced in Congress that would give casinos a larger market than the current few states which allow it, like New Jersey and Nevada.

 Online poker would generate $10 billion in added revenues by 2017 if allowed by federal statute, according to the American Gaming Association.
 About $4 billion is now being spent for illegal sites, the AGA said.